 I always get a little excited when I see a designated History area, as I revel in learning as much as I can of the past of San Diego.
-There is something to be said about past knowledge that adds to the experience of any location.
+There is something to be said about prior knowledge that adds to the experience of any location.

 Let’s now take a stroll down History Hall!

 A Spanish commander, Gasper de Portola was the first sighted the lagoon, and named it “Stinking Waters.”
-I find this interesting because where I live (20 miles inland) in Temecula, one of the major roads is named De Portola Road!
+I find this interesting because where I live (20 miles inland) in Temecula, one of the major roads is called De Portola Road!

 Before the 1920s the Agua Hedionda Lagoon was closed off to the Ocean, but that all changed after a series of powerful storms finally opened up the lagoon to saltwater circulation.